Debduti/Telecom-Churn-Analysis-using-SQL/README.md

 ### 3. Distribution of Churn Rates across gender:
 Are there any differences in Churn Rate between Male and Female subscribers?
 Turns out, there isn't.
+Churn rate for both genders is at **26%**.
 ![image](https://github.com/Debduti/Telecom-Churn-Analysis-using-SQL/assets/58540839/4ffefa12-d64a-4e35-8960-60e8aad73989)

 ### 4. Average Tenure of Churned Customers:
 My hypothesis was that subscribers that have been with the service provider longer- tend to stay, and those that are relatively new , or are on short term contracts , tend to churn more.
 This was confirmed by the findings.
-The Tenure field contained months, so I grouped these into 6 buckets - '6 months', '1 Year', '2 Years', '3 Years', '4 Years', '5 Years' and 'more than 5 Years'
+The Tenure field contained months, so I grouped these into 6 buckets - '6 months', '1 Year', '2 Years', '3 Years', '4 Years', '5 Years' and 'more than 5 Years'.
+At a whopping **52%**, Churn rate was highest amongst the group that have been customers for less than or equal to 6 months.
 ![image](https://github.com/Debduti/Telecom-Churn-Analysis-using-SQL/assets/58540839/3a84a2ab-eb79-49b4-8816-9eb4a9b30ad4)

 ### 5. Reasons for Churn: